Board of Directors Bios/Terms

 Lisa Pauly Lefeber

 Vice President of Operations at Destination Lake Winnebago Region and has been there for over thirty years.
 Her interest in Heritage Tourism began in 1986 with the City of Fond du Lac Sesquicentennial Celebration supporting several committees and playing a main part in the re-enactment show.
 She has served as a committee member of the Taylor Park Pavilion Restoration and an integral part of “Fond du Lac’s Talking Houses and Historic Places” tour.
-She serves as the President of the City of Fond du Lac Historic Preservation Commission, Vice President on the Downtown Architectural Review Board, and Past President and current Curator of the Fond du Lac County Historical Society.
+She serves as the Chair of the City of Fond du Lac Historic Preservation Commission, Chair of the Downtown Architectural Review Board, and President & Curator of the Fond du Lac County Historical Society.
 She was awarded Friend of Downtown Fond du Lac Partnership in 2015.
 Her re-enactment days included Civil War, Rendezvous, and Society for Creative Anachronism.
 Lisa Lefeber serves as Board Treasurer.
 Term Expires 2024.

 Find out more information or nominate someone for the board using the links below.